This post may contain affiliate links. Please see my disclosure policy for details.

 Keibul Lamjao National Park is the only floating national park in the entire world located in the Bishnapur District of Manipur in North East India.

-It covers an area of 40 km2 (15 square miles) and plays a massive part of the ecosystem of Loktak Lake.
+It covers an area of 40 km2 (15 square miles) and plays a massive part of the ecosystem in Loktak Lake.

 It can be hard to believe that the national park is actually floating when you visit.
 This is because a large area is entirely covered in biomasses, or decomposed plant materials, locally called phumdis.